djlduckett/R-Scripts/write2arl/README.txt

 Formatting:
 The first column must contain the sample name.
 Second column must contain the population name.
-For microsatellites and SNPS, each locus must be represented by two columns, one allele in each.
+For microsatellites and SNPs, each locus must be represented by two columns, one allele in each.
 For mitochondrial sequence, the entire sequence must be in the third column.
 See provided examples.